Data Centers in Saint Petersburg

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts Data centers in Saint Petersburg are strategically located to serve the city's primary business districts and industrial zones.
-This proximity provides low-latency connectivity for the region's concentration of financial services, technology, and shipping industries.
+Proximity To Key Business Districts: Data centers in Saint Petersburg are located to serve the city's core financial districts, the Port of Saint Petersburg, and significant industrial parks.
+This proximity provides low-latency connectivity essential for logistics, manufacturing, and commercial enterprises.

 Natural Disaster Risk

-- River Flood: The highest individual risk factor (8.4/10), associated with the Neva River.
+- River Flood: The highest natural risk factor for the region, due to the Neva River delta.

-- Coastal Flood: A notable risk (5.3/10) due to the city's location on the Gulf of Finland.
+- Coastal Flood: A consideration given the city's location on the Baltic Sea.